unity3d-open-tools/opengui/README.md

 #### OpenGUI
-This project aims to be a lean, no-frills GUI framework for Unity
+It’s a GUI framework for Unity that aims to keep things as simple as possible while keeping draw calls to an absolute minimum.

 #### Website
 Is [here](http://jeppezapp.com/opengui)